Command & Conquer (cancelled video game): As Generals 2

 After the release of Command & Conquer 4: Tiberian Twilight, much of the Command & Conquer team, within EA Los Angeles, was laid off in 2010 causing the future of the series to be cast in doubt.
 In October, a senior vice-president from Electronic Arts had told the media that the Command & Conquer series would live on as a brand from Dead Space developers, Visceral Games, with a title from the series to be released by that developer being "far-off" and whether or not he was referring to this game is not clear.

-The first official announcement of a new Command & Conquer game in development, came in February 2011 when Electronic Arts revealed the formation of a new studio known as Victory Games.
-In the studios' first Q&A session with the official Command & Conquer blog, openly said that they were developing a new title in the Command & Conquer series with the studios' general focus being on the future of the series.
+The first official announcement of a new Command & Conquer game in development came in February 2011, when Electronic Arts revealed the formation of a new studio known as Victory Games.
+In the studios' first Q&A session with the official Command & Conquer blog, it was openly stated that they were developing a new title in the Command & Conquer series with the future of the series being the studio's general focus.
 The new studio consisted of members from the previous EA Los Angeles development team as well as some new staff members.
 Its general manager was Jon Van Caneghem from Trion Worlds.

-The game's formal announcement was then teased as a game from the "next big BioWare franchise" and was due for a revealing at the 2011 Spike Video Game Awards.
-The game was then speculated to be either a new game from defunct studio, Pandemic's Mercenaries series, or a new game from the Command & Conquer series, which turned out to be an accurate analysis.
-Subsequently, more rumors began to indicate that the game was indeed a Command & Conquer game called, Command & Conquer: Alliances due to a series of domain registrations by EA for a game of that name, though this turned out to be a side project by Phenomic, called Command & Conquer: Tiberium Alliances.
+The title's formal announcement was then teased as a game from the "next big BioWare franchise" and was due for a revealing at the 2011 Spike Video Game Awards.
+The game was then speculated to be either a new entry from defunct studio Pandemic's Mercenaries series or a new game from the Command & Conquer series, which turned out to be an accurate analysis.
+Subsequently, more rumors began to indicate that the game was indeed a Command & Conquer game called Command & Conquer: Alliances due to a series of domain registrations by EA for a game of that name; though this turned out to be a side project by Phenomic, called Command & Conquer: Tiberium Alliances.
 The game was finally formally unveiled as Command & Conquer: Generals 2 on December 10 at the 2011 Spike Video Game Awards as a title developed by what would become BioWare Victory.
 However, in November 2012, the BioWare label was dropped and the studio was renamed to its former name Victory Games.